-Internationally recognized fashion and fitness photographer Marty Gottlieb was born in New York City.
+Internationally recognized fashion photographer Marty Gottlieb was born in New York City.
 He attended Anne Hutchinson Elementary School and Eastchester High School in Eastchester, New York.

 Growing up in a working-class suburb five miles from the Bronx, his family was deeply into the arts.
 Gottlieb’s mother had been a singer on radio when she was younger.
 His father, an engineer, was also a photographer who owned a camera store and photofinishing lab.